 Mohandas Karamchand Gandhi was born on October 2, 1869, in Porbandar, India.

-The son of a government minister, Gandhi was a shy child, raised in the strict Jainism religion, which promoted non-violence, fasting, meditation, and vegetarianism.
-However, following his arranged marriage at the age of 13, he began to rebel - smoking, eating meat, and stealing.
+The son of a government minister, Gandhi was a shy child.
+His parents were Vaishnava Hindus, and the region he grew up in had a large population of Jains that tinged their religious practices.
+The religions promoted non-violence, fasting, meditation, and vegetarianism.
+His mother was particularly rigorous in her beliefs.
+Despite this, he went through a rebellious adolescent phase following his arranged marriage at the age of 13 - occasionally eating meat, smoking and stealing.

 Though he wanted to be a doctor, Gandhi followed his family's wishes and studied to become a lawyer.
 He traveled to London in 1888 and found the transition to Western culture very difficult.
-During his three years there, he returned to a meatless diet and began studying world religions.
+During his three years there, he was frequently made fun of for his vegetarianism, before becoming a member of the executive committee of the London Vegetarian Society.
+He honoree in the Champions also began studying world religions.

-Gandhi was the 10th honoree in the Champions of Liberty Series.
+Gandhi was the 10th of Liberty Series.